karlkilden/ref/README.md

 Java EE modular project template

+Run instructions:

+clone
+in the root: mvn clean install -Pfast cd web mvn tomee:run

+In your browser: localhost:8080

+Login with "root2"

 This project is based on Java EE 6 awaiting Java EE 7 support from TomEE.
 Everything will be portable unless explicitly mentioned here.